Best pillow for side sleepers – tried and tested for side sleeping comfort and support

 How to choose

-Pillow height: If we're a side sleeper it's all about pillow height.
-That's because we need our head, neck, and spine to be in good alignment whilst we sleep.
-Our posture should be the same whilst we're side sleeping as if we were standing up straight.
+Pillow height: If we're a side sleeper, it's vital to find the right height pillow.
+That's because we need our head, neck, and spine to be in good alignment while we lie on our side.

-However, this can be a challenge, as everyone’s shoulders are different widths.
-Wider shoulders mean that we're likely to need more pillow height to keep our neck straight once we're laid on our side and narrower shoulders mean we'll need less pillow height, so sometimes it can take a little trial and error to get the correct height.
+However, finding the right height pillow can be a challenge, as everyone’s shoulders are of different widths.
+Wider shoulders mean that we're likely to need more pillow height to keep our neck straight once we're lying on our side, and narrower shoulders mean we'll need less pillow height, so sometimes it can take a little trial and error to get the correct height.

-Pillow firmness: As side sleepers, we also need a stable pillow, and that generally means the best type of pillow filling for a side sleeper is a firm filling, like foam or a firmer memory foam.
-That's because we need our head to be kept lifted up all night, and softer fillings can shift and allow our head to drop, putting strain on the neck.
+Pillow firmness: As side sleepers, we also need a stable pillow so that the head doesn't sink during the night.
+That generally means softer fillings, such as feather and down, are best avoided, and that the best type of pillow filling for a side sleeper is a firm filling, like a firm foam or memory foam.
+We need our head to be kept lifted up all night, and softer fillings can shift and allow our head to drop, putting strain on the neck.

 FAQs